narcisobenigno/narcisobenigno.github.io/_posts/2019-04-25-building-evolutionary-architectures.markdown

 * Meet the balance among all **-ilities**: scalability, testability, resilience, …

 ## Evolutionary Architecture:
-Change software overtime becomes hard despite our efforts.
+Change software overtime becomes hard despite our best efforts.
 So, Evolutionary Architecture has to allow software **evolvability** in face of constant changes that a software needs to support.

 * When we look overtime the only thing that we know is that the things gonna change.

-* The current status quo think about architecture as something hard to change.
+* The current status quo thinks about architecture as something hard to change.
 Which becomes a self-fulfilling prophecy.

 ### Prevents it from Gradually Degrading Over Time: